MJoergen/nexys4ddr/ep2/README.md

-# Design Your Own Computer, Episode 2 : "Getting text on the screen"
+# Design Your Own Computer - Episode 2 : "Getting text on the screen"

 Welcome to the second episode of "Design Your Own Computer".
 In this episode we focus on getting actual text on the screen.